susanel/shopping-list-app/README.md

 ## Future features

-Because I liked this project a lot and the time is short, I am going to add more features to it soon.
+Because the time is short :alarm_clock:, I am going to add more features to it soon.

 - The ability to edit a product from the list
 - Drag & Drop mechanism to an product you want to edit